Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Improving the min-sum decoder using stabilizer Check Node Removal

-We now leverage both the concepts of `weak stabilizer check nodes' and `information measurement' to rescue the \textit{min-sum} decoder from the trapped scenarios.
-In previous sections, we discussed the improvement in the separation of trapped data qubits due to the modified Tanner graph obtained from CNR, in Algorithm \ref{alg:cnr}.
-Then, we introduced QCNR, in Algorithm \ref{alg:qcnr}, which has an even better probability of having trapped qubits with increased separation, therefore offering better convergence with iterative decoders. \\\\ We now propose the use of QCNR in a collaborative setting to deduce a low complexity decoding architecture.
-We mainly use the iterative or, \textit{min-sum} decoder in two modes.
-The main mode implements the \textit{min-sum} BP on the unmodified parity check matrix of the QLDPC code.
-The other mode, which we call sub-decoding mode, first removes some stabilizer check nodes from the quantum code's Tanner graph using Algorithm \ref{alg:qcnr}.
-The min-sum BP is then implemented on the resultant modified parity check matrix of the QLDPC code.
-The decoding process is initialized with the main decoding mode.
-As we discussed extensively in previous sections, the main decoding mode is limited in its performance.
-Therefore, if for a predetermined number of iterations of BP, no more correct predictions are done by the decoder, it switches to the sub-decoding mode.
-After the main and sub decoding rounds are completed, the decoder switches again to the main decoding mode.
-We note that in any round of the main and sub decoding rounds, we consider the corrections of all previous rounds, i.e. we continuously update the list of the net unsatisfied stabilizer check nodes.
-Therefore, calling the main decoding mode again after the completion of a sub-decoding mode is to correct any error that does not require any further sub-decoding (this is meant to tackle errors that are no longer supported over any TS after the previous main+sub-decoding round).
-This approach is different than the post-processing based methods, as it switches its message-passing operation over different parity check matrices and outputs a prediction only if all the errors are corrected or a predetermined number of sub-decoding rounds have been completed.
-We describe the complete details of this collaborative decoding in Algorithm \ref{alg:bp-qcnr}.
+We have also seen that the main decoding mode is limited in its performance.
+Therefore, if, after a predetermined number of message-passing iterations of the min-sum algorithm, the decoder makes no further correct predictions, it switches to sub-decoding mode.
+After the sub-decoding round completes, the decoder switches back to the main decoding mode.
+We note that in both the main and sub-decoding rounds, we continuously update the list of net-unsatisfied stabilizer check nodes.
+Therefore, calling the main decoding mode again after the completion of a sub-decoding mode is aimed at correcting any error that has not been addressed by the removal of stabilizer check nodes of the previous sub-decoding round, and also to tackle errors that are no longer supported over any TS after the previous main and sub-decoding round.
+This approach is different than the post-processing based methods, as it switches its message-passing operations over two different parity check matrices and outputs a prediction only if all the errors are corrected, or a predetermined number of sub-decoding rounds have been completed.